 Mortgage Debt Forgiveness Act & IRS Debt Cancellation

-Because our CPAs know and understand the laws and regulations for recourse and nonrecourse loan structures, we have helped many clients remove liability for the gain that results from the short sale or foreclosure of a primary residence or from a bankruptcy filing.
-Specifically, the Mortgage Debt Forgiveness Act, provides certain taxpayers an exemption for income related to mortage restructuring and mortgage debt forgiveness.
+However, because our tax professionals know and understand the laws and regulations for recourse and nonrecourse loan structures, we have helped many clients eliminate the tax liability that results from the short sale or foreclosure of a primary residence or from a bankruptcy filing.
+Specifically, the Mortgage Debt Forgiveness Act provides certain taxpayers an exemption for income related to mortgage restructuring and mortgage debt forgiveness.

 Click the “Learn More Link” or Call (877) 889-6527 to have one of our tax professionals provide a free consultation regarding your short sale or home foreclosure.